Tesla sales fall nearly 9% to start the year as competition heats up and demand for EVs slows

 Last year Tesla dramatically lowered U.S. prices by up to $20,000 for some models.
 In March it temporarily knocked $1,000 off the Model Y, its top-selling vehicle.
 The reductions cut into the company’s profit margins, which spooked investors.

-Shares of Tesla tumbled 6.3% at the opening bell Tuesday, continuing an extended decline.
+Shares of Tesla tumbled 5.5% in Tuesday morning trading to $165.60, continuing an extended decline.
 Investors have shaved about 34% off the value of the company so far this year, dumping shares after growing leery of the tremendous growth story that Tesla has been telling.

-Wedbush analyst Dan Ives, normally bullish on the stock, wrote in an investor note last week that first-quarter deliveries would be a “nightmare quarter” for Tesla.
+Wedbush analyst Dan Ives, normally bullish on the stock, wrote in an investor note Tuesday that the sales were far worse than expected.
+“This was an unmitigated disaster 1Q that is hard to explain away,” he wrote. "

+He wrote that the quarter was a “seminal moment” in the Tesla growth story, and that CEO Elon Musk will have to turn the company around.
+“Otherwise, some darker days could clearly be ahead that could disrupt the long-term Tesla narrative.”

-Ives gave the stock an Outperform rating but cut his one-year price target from $315 to $300.
+Ives maintained his Outperform rating and cut his one-year price target from $315 to $300.

+"Street criticism is warranted as growth has been sluggish and (profit) margins showing compression with China a horror show and competition increasing from all angles," Ives wrote.

 During the quarter, Tesla lost production time in Germany after a suspected arson attack cut its power supply.
 U.S. production was slowed by an upgrade to the Model 3, and Ives estimated that China sales slid 3% to 4% during the period.